NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/README.md

 ## Anticipated Questions:

 - **What do I actually do with any of this?**
   - Whatever you want.
-Take inspiration for future features, copy/paste source code into your version, ignore it completely - whatever floats your boat.
+Take inspiration for future features, copy/paste source code into your own version, ignore it completely - whatever floats your boat.
 - **Was this vibe coded?**
   - Yep.
 I have some experience in React, so I could generally follow what the AI was doing.
 But I will admit that I am not skilled enough to build all of this from scratch in a reasonable time frame.
 Take that as you will.
 - **If I do take inspriation or source code into my own version, do I need to credit you?**